Kings use power play to get past Oilers 6-3 - WHIZ News

 Kailer Yamamoto, Ryan McLeod and Connor McDavid scored for the Oilers in the opener of a four-game road trip after Edmonton dropped three of four at home.
 The Oilers were 0 for 6 on their power-play chances.

+“It’s not a recipe for success against that team,” McLellan said of giving Edmonton six power-play chances.
+“Rarely are they going to be shut out in that type of situation.
+So we were fortunate to come through in that situation.
+I thought our penalty killers did a really good job.”

-Stuart Skinner was bombarded for three goals on 24 shots before he was replaced early in the second period.
-Former Kings goalie Jack Campbell came on after Kempe gave Los Angeles a 3-1 lead at 3:51 of the second period.
+Stuart Skinner gave up three goals on 24 shots before he was replaced early in the second period by former Kings goalie Jack Campbell.

 The matchup was the first between the teams at Los Angeles since Game 6 of a first-round playoff series last season.
 Edmonton advanced in seven games.